XPMUser/XPMUser.github.io/README.md

 There are also forks of my mods.
 Check them out whenever you get the chance!
 They're awesome!

+# System Requirements
+OS: Windows XP or later for the version selection pages (with Prodigy themes) to work.

 ## But First Some Disclaimers

 Lets get some of the obvious stuff out of the way.
 This was done by craftersshaft first with Prodigy Reborn, and was the inspiration for this